Group DSC Primer for Fleets and Safety: Group Calls on your VHF and SSB

 Procedures vary for placing DSC calls, depending on the VHF and SSB model, but all include selecting the MMSI of the recipient, specifying the nature of the call and sometimes the working channel, and initiating the transmission.
 The recipient will hear an alert tone on their radio and depending on radio model and nature of call, the radio may switch automatically to a pre-selected channel to complete the traffic.
 Some radios require accepting and acknowledging a DSC call before switching to the channel proposed by the caller, by pushing a button on the microphone.
 Please see your radio’s instructions.
 Both VHF and SSB radios have a provision for making test calls to the US Coast Guard to see that they are working.

 It’s now possible to create groups and to contact all group members at once.
-As it turns out, this is pretty simple.
+As it turns out, this is very simple.
 If you add a “Group MMSI” into your group directory, then calls transmitted to that group will cause all radios in the group within propagation range, to respond and change to the working channel.
 For a regatta or a fleet cruising in company this may be a huge convenience.